Thank you for reading our post, please rate this article at the end.

 Krav Maga Worldwide offers free online training resources, including instructional videos and articles, to help individuals learn this self-defense system from the comfort of their homes.

-The online training covers a range of techniques, such as striking, grappling, and self-defense against various types of attacks.
+The online training encompasses a range of techniques, including striking, grappling, and self-defense against various types of attacks.
 With its practical approach, Krav Maga equips learners with the necessary skills to defend themselves in real-life situations.

 Specifically designed for women, Warrior Women Strength offers a free online self-defense course called “Empowered Self-Defence.”
 This course empowers women with practical skills and techniques to enhance their safety.
 The course covers various aspects of self-defense, including assertiveness training, situational awareness, verbal de-escalation, basic strikes, and effective self-defense tactics.